lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 5. Reduce time-travel retention and vacuum tables; move cold data to cheaper tiers.
 6. Start tagging, enable cost reports, set budgets/alerts and remediate runaway clusters.

-If you want, I can review your workspace’s current cost drivers (clusters, warehouses, tables) and produce a prioritized remediation plan with concrete settings and expected savings.

 ## How do you monitor, scale, and tune SQL workloads in Databricks to meet SLAs?
 Scope SLAs first, then apply monitoring, scaling and tuning in a loop.
 Practical checklist and tactics: